-NATIONAL SUSTAINABLE AGRICULTURE INFORMATION SERVICE (ATTRA) is a project of the a project of Cornell University, which works to support and educate beginning farmers.
+NATIONAL SUSTAINABLE AGRICULTURE

+INFORMATION SERVICE (ATTRA) is a project of the National Center for Appropriate Technology (NCAT) and provides farmers and ranchers with technical assistance in sustainable agriculture. www.attra.ncat.org/index.php a project of Cornell University, which works to support and educate beginning farmers.
 They offer online courses, on-farm courses, tutorials and training.